Reclamation of Wellington Harbour: 1960s and container shipping

 The final phase of reclamation took place in the 1960s and 1970s.
-A government report in 1967 recommended the adoption of containerisation and that Wellington should be one of the two New Zealand ports.
+A government report in 1967 recommended the adoption of containerisation and that Wellington should be one of the two New Zealand container ports.
 With containerisation came new roll-on/roll-off cargo handling methods that require more land adjacent to ships' berths.
 This resulted in the start of an extension to the Aotea Quay reclamation.
 Reclamation was carried out on both sides of Queens Wharf and the Wellington Harbour Board Container Terminal was created by a large reclamation at Thorndon.

 The first container ship berthed on 19 June 1971.
 The container terminal has 24.3 hectares of back-up space capable of holding 6,284 containers.

-Recent history and present day

-After the advent of the Port Reform Act in 1988, the Wellington Harbour Board, along with all other harbour boards, ceased to exist after October 1989.
-Its commercial, property management and recreational functions were split between the Port of Wellington, Lambton Harbour Management and Wellington City Council respectively.
+Port reforms

+The Wellington Harbour Board was disestablished after the passing of the Port Companies Act 1988 and the Local Government Act 1989, as part of the 1989 local government reforms.
+Operational port assets were transferred to a new company called Port of Wellington.
+Ownership of the Port of Wellington company was vested in Greater Wellington Regional Council, and Horizons Regional Council.
+When the port company was formed, it owned approximately 72 ha of Wellington waterfront property including wharves.
+The remainder of the Wellington waterfront area, from Shed 21 to Clyde Quay Wharf, including all the buildings, was transferred to Wellington City Council.

+Port of Wellington changed its name to Port Wellington in 1997 and then to CentrePort Wellington in May 1999, to emphasise the fact that the port is in the centre of New Zealand and able to serve a large geographical area.

+Marking the original shoreline

 In 1976, the Historic Places Trust placed 14 plaques along the original shoreline.
 These plaques run from Pipitea Point, along Lambton Quay, through Mercer Street, lower Cuba Street, Wakefield Street to Oriental Parade at the northern corner of Herd Street.